bhall2001/moduops-xchange/README.md

 > You can select multiple modules using your operating system's standard key combinations to add multiple modules simultaneously.

 The module is now added to your current layout.

+## FAQs

+### ModuOps Xchange and Drive Storage Capacity

+**Q: Does the ModuOps Xchange count against my Drive storage capacity?**

+A: No, the ModuOps Xchange does not utilize any of your Google Drive storage space.

+**Q: Can I save changes to a module in the ModuOps Xchange?**

+A: No, direct saving to the ModuOps Xchange is not supported as it is a read-only resource.

+You can, however, save changes to the module in a different location on your local file system.
+Then you have two options:

+1. Email the modified file to Bob Hall.
+2. If you're familiar with GitHub, create a pull request to update the module in the ModuOps Xchange.

+**Q: How can I add modules to the ModuOps Xchange?**

+A: Follow these steps to add a module to the ModuOps Xchange:

+1. Open a layout file in the ModuOps Application.
+2. Navigate to the Modules/Towns screen.
+3. Select the desired module for addition to the ModuOps Xchange.
+4. Click `Save`.
+5. Choose a location on your local file system and click `Save`.

+Once you have saved all the modules you wish to add to the ModuOps Xchange, you have two options:

+1. Email the saved file(s) to Bob Hall.
+2. If you are familiar with GitHub, create a pull request in the ModuOps Xchange repository.

+**Q: I am familiar with GitHub.
+Can I clone the repository to my local file system?**

+A: Absolutely!
+If you are proficient with GitHub, you can skip using Google Drive.
+Just clone the repository to your local file system.
+Then, within ModuOps, you can easily add modules from the ModuOps Xchange.

+This also has the advantage that you can save changes to your local cloned repository and create pull requests for changes.